Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Mixed methods for inhomogeneous Dirichlet boundary conditions

-In the following we employ a trace preserving Fortin operator in order to derive quasi-optimal error estimates.
+In the following, we employ a trace-preserving Fortin operator in order to derive quasi-optimal error estimates.
 The crucial property is the fact that it is defined on $H^1(\Omega)^d$, but it preserves discrete traces and zero mean normal trace.

-\begin{assumption}[Fortin operators] Under Assumption~\ref{assumpt:FEM} assume that for each $h>0$ there is an operator $\Pi_h \colon H^1(\Omega)^d \to X_h$ with the following properties: \begin{enumerate}[label = (\roman*)] \item (divergence preservation) For any $v \in H^1(\Omega)^d$ one has that
+\begin{assumption}[Fortin operators] Under Assumption~\ref{assumpt:FEM} assume that for each $h$ there is an operator $\Pi_h \colon H^1(\Omega)^d \to X_h$ with the following properties: \begin{enumerate}[label = (\roman*)] \item (divergence preservation) For any $v \in H^1(\Omega)^d$ one has that

 \item (stability) There is a constant $c_F>0$ such that